 In addition to its context, The Birth of Venus is remarkable for its content, which stands out from other Renaissance scenes.

 The Birth of Venus shows the recently-born Venus, the Roman goddess associated with love and beauty.
 Standing nude in an enlarged scallop shell, she is flanked by three figures from Classical mythology.
-While the intended identities of these individuals are not clear, they are widely believed to be Zephyr, the god of wind; Chloris, Zephyr's wife and a nymph associated with flowers; and an Horae, a Greek goddess related to the seasons.
-Together, Zephyr and Chloris push Venus toward the shore with their breath, while Horae waits to cover her with a cloak.
+While the intended identities of these individuals are not clear, they are widely believed to be Zephyr, the god of wind; Chloris, Zephyr's wife and a nymph associated with flowers; and Flora, the Greek goddess of spring.
+Together, Zephyr and Chloris push Venus toward the shore with their breath, while Flora waits to cover her with a cloak.

 According to the Uffizi Gallery, this scene showcases several influences, including Ovid's Metamorphoses, Agnolo Poliziano's poem, Stanzas, and Venus Pudica, a pose found in Classical art.